pcho226/hacktj10.0/README.md

-Model to analyze and predict stocks
+Using linear regression, we created a model that analyzes historical stock market data and uses it to predict future data.